CurtisNewbie/spring-notes/IOC-notes.md

     RootBeanDefinition mbdToUse = mbd;

     // 1)
-    // Make sure bean class is actually resolved at this point, and
-    // clone the bean definition in case of a dynamically resolved Class
-    // which cannot be stored in the shared merged bean definition.
     Class<?> resolvedClass = resolveBeanClass(mbd, beanName);
     if (resolvedClass != null && !mbd.hasBeanClass() && mbd.getBeanClassName() != null) {